Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Displacement current in nanodevices

 \subsection{Displacement current coefficient}

-The transmission coefficient $T$ is the typical link between the macroscopic current in the device and the microscopic dynamic of the electrons.
+The transmission coefficient $T$ is the typical link between the microscopic dynamics of the electrons and the macroscopic current in the device.
 However, it assumes that the potential profile is constant during all the time $\tau$ that the electron takes to traverse the active region (typically a tunneling region).
 Such approximation is valid as far as the external frequencies $f$ involved in the performance of the device are much smaller than $1/\tau$.
 At THz frequencies we can no longer assume that $f\ll 1/\tau$ and the link of the current with the transmission coefficient can be misleading.
-Another way of understanding this relevant point is that, by construction, the transmission coefficient quantifies the number of particles traversing a particular surface, but we have learned in Section \ref{max} that even when electrons are not traversing one surface a displacement current is present there.
-Hereafter, while manipulating \eqref{curfinal2}, we will arrive to the definition of the displacement current coefficient $D$, which will take the analogous role of $T$ in scenarios where the displacement current is relevant.
+Another way of understanding this relevant point is that, by construction, the transmission coefficient quantifies the number of particles traversing a particular surface, but we have just seen that even when electrons are not traversing one surface a displacement current is present there.